Pamela Peck: Early life

 Peck came to Hong Kong from China when she was three months old.
 Her dad died and her mother could not support her, so she went to live with her mother's sister, accompanied by her wet nurse.

 She says that her uncle was 'dissolute' and would often bring girlfriends home.
 But her aunt befriended them so that they left.

 Peck was seen by social welfare officers.
 At around age 15, she ran away with a boyfriend, missing her HKCEE exams.

 Career

-She became a flight attendant and hosted radio programmes when not flying.
-She went back to school, and later studied TV broadcasting at the graduate school of San Francisco State University.
+She became a flight attendant and hosted radio programmes when having a hiatus from flying.
+She later went back to school to pursue her education, and later studied TV broadcasting at the graduate school of San Francisco State University.

 The public named her as 白小姐 or 白姐姐 during the launch of her phone-in radio talk show Heart To Heart (盡訴心中情) in 1986.

-Later, on her radio show Talk of the Town people discussed their love lives on air, on which she gave typically pithy but practical advice.
+Later, on her radio show Talk of the Town ,people discussed their love life on air, on which she gave typically pithy but practical advice.

 Apart from her talk show, Peck is an author; she writes columns periodically in various Hong Kong magazines and newspapers.
 The articles were later collected into books.